chassisml/chassis/docs/docs/getting-started/deploy-connect.md

 # Connect to Hosted Service

 !!! success "Welcome!"
      Connecting to this service eliminates the need for you to manually deploy and stand up a private Kubernetes cluster.
 We take care of that for you!
-This page will allow you to quickly connect and begin containerizing your models right away.
+This page will allow you to connect and start using the Chassis right away.

 ## Download Chassis SDK